 If a new life insurance policy loan is needed fairly soon, this may cause an issue with a 1035 exchange because it may be deemed a “step transaction”.
 To be safe, it is recommended to wait a reasonable time after the completion of the 1035 exchange before taking addition policy loans.

-Practice Tip: When talking about waiting a reasonable time, my rule of thumb is at least 6 months, however this is really a common sense test based upon the circumstances.
+Practice Tip: When talking about waiting a reasonable time, a good rule of thumb is at least 6 months, however this is really a common sense test based upon the circumstances.

-Taking Cash to Extinguish Loans or Other “Non-Like Kind” 1035 Exchange Issues
+Taking Cash to Extinguish Loans or Other “Non-Like Kind” Issues

 The Company You Are With is Not Financially Sound